djkatsaros/generative_sketches/README.md

 ### TODO

-Figure out a better name for this pursuit as opposed to 'generative AI'
+Figure out a better name for this pursuit as opposed to 'generative art.'

 ## This is a collection of generative art written in jscript.